pgroonga/pgroonga.github.io/reference/modules/pgroonga-wal-resource-manager.md

 ## Usage

-You must configure the following parameters to use `pgroonga_wal_resource_manager` module:
+You must configure on the primary and standby the following parameters to use `pgroonga_wal_resource_manager` module:

   * [`shared_preload_libraries` parameter][postgresql-shared-preload-libraries]